isaacNingLee/CPDM/README.md

 # CPDM
-Implementation for <b>Class-Prototype Conditional Diffusion Model for Continual Learning with Generative Replay</b>
+Implementation for <b>[Class-Prototype Conditional Diffusion Model for Continual Learning with Generative Replay](https://arxiv.org/abs/2312.06710)</b>

 ## Overview
 ![CPDM overview](./CPDM_overall.png)
+In scenario of <b>Continual Class Incremental Learning (with Repetition) with Generative Replay</b>, our method <b>CPDM</b> uses Diffusion Models and Class Prototypes to generate old task samples.
+Prototypes learned for each class are effective tools to improve image quality.

 ## Prerequisites
 ```